Fort Malden: 1839–1858: The Pensioner Scheme

 About 350 individual army pensioners, along with their families, occupied Amherstburg as part of the Pensioner Scheme.
 They were offered homes and small land grants in accordance with the Ordnance Reserves where in exchange they were employed by the province to act as police and an interim military force.
 The scheme at Fort Malden was considered to be very successful, not only for the pensioners but also the development of the town.
 Remaining either continually employed or receiving a full military pension, the retired soldiers were important financial assets to Amherstburg's local economy.
 Additionally, the pensioners, many being Irish Catholic, added to the cultural development of Amherstburg, maintaining a strong presence until about the 1890s.
 There are several surviving pensioners' cottages remaining on the grounds of Fort Malden and surrounding the King's Navy Yard that are considered focal points in Historic Amherstburg and remain accessible to the public for tours.

+The historic location of the Military Reserve (pension home area) is just northwest of Centennial Park in Amherstburg (Sandwich Street South on the west, Richmond Street to the south, Victoria Street to the east and to north of St. Arnaud Street) and was about 9,000,000 square feet large.